 - Fine Tune Your Landing Pages

-Landing pages are the place where your paid advertisement or other marketing efforts send your prospects as a first port of call.
+Landing pages are the place where your paid advertisement or other marketing efforts send your prospects as the first port of call.
 It is where they ‘land’ on your site.

 Each landing page should have one specific function and everything on that page should support that function.
 It may be that you want the prospect to hit a ‘Buy Now’ button at the end of the page or to complete some other interim conversion.